chipmuenk/pyfda/README.md

 * **Show-off:** Demonstrate that Python is a potent tool for digital signal processing applications as well.
 The interfaces for textual filter design routines are a nightmare: linear vs. logarithmic specs, frequencies normalized w.r.t. to sampling or Nyquist frequency, -3 dB vs. -6 dB vs. band-edge frequencies ...
 (This is due to the different backgrounds and the history of filter design algorithms and not Python-specific.)
 * **Fixpoint filter design for uCs:** Recursive filters have become a niche for experts.
 Convenient design and simulation support (round-off noise, stability under different quantization options and topologies) could attract more designers to these filters that are easier on hardware resources and much more suitable e.g. for uCs.
 * **Fixpoint filter design for FPGAs**: Especially on low-budget FPGAs, multipliers are expensive.
 However, there are no good tools for designing and analyzing filters requiring a limited number of multipliers (or none at all) like CIC-, LDI- or Sigma-Delta based designs.
 * **HDL filter implementation:** Implementing a fixpoint filter in VHDL / Verilog without errors requires some experience, verifying the correct performance in a digital design environment with very limited frequency domain simulation options is even harder.
-The Python module [myHDL](http://myhdl.org) can automate both design and verification.
+The Python module [migen](https://github.com/m-labs/migen) allows to describe and test fixpoint behaviour within the python ecosystem. providing easy stimulus generation and plotting in time and frequency domain.
+When everythin works fine, the filter can be exported as synthesizable Verilog code.
 ## Release History / Roadmap

 ### Release 0.1 (Jan.
 1st 2018)